SVP, Corporate Communications

 According to IDC Research, uptake in SRP will grow rapidly, with more than a 10 percent annual growth every year through 2013.
 By then, the global SRP market will exceed US$3 billion.
 NetSuite’s established customer base and value added reseller (VAR) footprint in Europe indicate a strong regional demand for cloud computing professional services solutions.

 "Economic and competitive pressures make SRP a must for companies with significant services revenue," said Mike Fauscette, Group Vice President of Software Business Solutions at IDC.
-"Siloed resources and administrative overhead are profitability killers, and SRP solutions provide the kind of proven, repeatable practices that can streamline a services organisation of virtually any size."
+"Siloed resources and administrative overhead are profitability killers, and SRP solutions provide the kind of proven, repeatable practices that can streamline a services organization of virtually any size."

 NetSuite OpenAir Functionality Overview